 Have you always had that very clear idea that you wanted to do research and become a researcher?

 Maheera: Exactly.
 I think it always progresses like this.
-So for, it’s, it, it helps you to really understand that what you are really good at and what you want to work for.
+So it helps you to really understand what you are really good at and what you want to work for.

 Jordan: Very true.
 So you mentioned, that you were inspired in the first place by planes.
-Was it literally a case?
-Seeing airplanes in the sky and being inspired by thoughts about them.
+Was it literally a case of seeing airplanes in the sky and being inspired by thoughts about them?

-Maheera: Yes, because I’m always surprised at how an object that is so heavy is in the sky and I am, which is much lighter, maybe like as a kid and I cannot even jump that high or like, Float in air.
+Maheera: Yes, because I’m always surprised at how an object that is so heavy is in the sky and I am, which is much lighter maybe, like as a kid and I cannot even jump that high or like float in the air.

 I’m like, it really fascinates me, like, how does this happen that, I mean, there are a lot of people who can get on plane more than me, and then plane itself is so [00:19:00] heavier in rate and it stays in the air for long.
-And I was so, like, as a kid, I was always so surprised that I need to know how it’s working and I, it’s really inspir me
+And as a kid, I was always so surprised that I need to know how it’s working and I, it really inspired me.

 Maheera: Yes.
 I think I really push my question so much.

-So as interesting it sounds, um, moving from one country to another is very daunting actually, and you have to adjust to a new country.
-There are a lot of administrative tasks at each time, and it’s a struggle sometimes around to, to meet new people and do your task on your own and to keep yourself motivated also, during this journey.
+So as interesting it sounds, um, moving from one country to another is very daunting actually, and you have to adjust to a new country and there are a lot of administrative tasks at each time, and it’s a struggle sometimes around to, to meet new people and do your task on your own and to keep yourself motivated also, during this journey.

-So this is sometimes challenging and, more over.
-The fact of adjusting into a new culture, coming from a different part of the world and moving to another continent, and you will have to totally, adjust to a new culture.
-There’s a difference of food there, difference of [00:21:00] environment, whether your body will adjust to the new places.
+So this is sometimes challenging.
+Anda, moreover, the fact of adjusting into a new culture, coming from a different part of the world and moving to another continent, and you will have to totally adjust to a new culture.
+There’s a difference of food there, there’s a difference of [00:21:00] environment, wheater, your body will adjust to the new places.

-So it’s, it’s a very challenging in a way that sometimes we don’t.
-But, I would say that, it, it just teaches you a lot and helps you to know how much strong you are and how much more you can go out of your comfort.
+So it’s a very challenging in a way that sometimes we don’t realise, but I would say that, it, it just teaches you a lot and helps you to know how much strong you are and how much more you can go out of your comfort zone.

 Jordan: Very true.
 I think when you move from country to country, it’s not just a kind of mental change, but also a physical change as well.

-Maheera: Really that’s not true because I, since I’m from Pakistan and the weather is not always that cold there, and initially in the start I had to get used to a less sunlight , and I was not very ready for that.
+Maheera: Really, that’s true because I… since I’m from Pakistan and the weather is not always that cold there, initially in the start I had to get used to less sunlight and I was not very ready for that…

-So I think. , being perfectionist as an academia or a researcher is a bit hard because it’s a very gradual journey, as they say.
-Like, you know, PhD or research is like a marathon.
+So I think being perfectionist as an academia or a researcher is a bit hard because it’s a very gradual journey, as they say, like, you know, PhD or research is like a marathon.
 It’s not a race.
 So you might have to take care of yourself on the way, which it’s easy to forget ourselves.
-So this is one of the biggest challenges is, is that we might, To take care of ourselves in the way, and we get so much into the work that we might get anxiety or imposter syndrome.
+So, this is one of the biggest challenges is that we might to take care of ourselves in the way, and we get so much into the work that we might get anxiety or imposter syndrome.

 But now I’m very surprising that, I’m able to connect them at a point now after doing my undergrad and being here.
-And, uh, I see a lot of good, the young grand of minds coming in, future .
+And, uh, I see a lot of good young grand of minds coming in future…

 Jordan: So, although at first you were not able to see and identify those role models as you continued on your journey, they’ve kind of come into your world.

-Maheera: this happens because , if you see that , in the, long history of mankind, the role of women that they played for scientific research and many other discoveries sometimes , Does not come to highlight.
+Maheera: I think this happens because if you see, in the long history of mankind, the role of women that they played for scientific research and many other discoveries sometimes does not come to highlight.
 And we might see some examples and uh, we might really want to see some new examples.

-Jordan: exactly.
-We would hope that you will be an inspiration as well through this podcast to, to
+Jordan: Exactly.
+We would hope that you will be an inspiration as well through this podcast to others.

 Jordan: Very good advice.

-I, I feel it’s very important that.
+I feel it’s very important that.
 Life for all of us has become very technologically driven.
-And I think , there’s a time when we all feel like we might be disconnected and there’s always a, a need that we keep everyone, aware of the scientific research that going around.
+And I think there’s a time when we all feel like we might be disconnected and there’s always a need that we keep everyone aware of the scientific research that going around.
 And it’s very interesting for a scientist to make your research simpler for the wider community where they can understand it.

-So well, I was actually involved in , scientific outreach during my undergrad with [00:30:00] primary school students.
-And we designed the kind of local experiments for primary school kids where they can actually see how , the science that they’re reading in the notebooks actually is in, in the practical.
+So well, I was actually involved in scientific outreach during my undergrad with [00:30:00] primary school students.
+And we designed the kind of local experiments for primary school kids where they can actually see how the science that they’re reading in the notebooks actually is in the practical world.

-So I think this helps you really, understand the definitions and fundamentals that you’re trying to understand when you see them from the eyes. , and at the same time, I, I really, enjoy it now.
-After my undergrad and some years now, I’m actually involved more in, uh, having a discussion or training young girls , who would like to have research skills for the future career in stem.
+So I think this helps you really understand the definitions and fundamentals that you’re trying to understand when you see them from the eyes.
+And at the same time, I really enjoy now, after my undergrad, I’m actually involved more in having a discussion or training young girls, who would like to have research skills for the future career in STEM.

 Jordan: It’s wonderful work.
-What do you think is the reason that there may be a kind of gap, between the genders in stem?
-Is there something , you could pinpoint?
-What do you feel is is causing it?
+What do you think is the reason that there may be a kind of gap, between the genders in STEM?
+Is there something you could pinpoint?
+What do you feel is causing it?

 Maheera: Well, I do a lot of activities actually.
 I think it tells me take off my mind from research and after this small break, when I come back I feel a bit more, motivated to work and I can think better, but I actually really love traveling.
 I think this is what I [00:33:00] really picked up during my time in Masters in Europe.

-Maheera: , And uh, also for your own health, it’s important.
-Yeah.
+Maheera: Also for your own health, it’s important.
+Yeah…

-Jordan: and , do you think there’s a kind of scientific element to baking ?
+Jordan: Do you think there’s a kind of scientific element to baking?

-Maheera: It’s very interesting because, uh, every, every time, like I mention about baking, it’s , it’s very opposite to the way I would feel about my work and everything.
+Maheera: It’s very interesting because, every time, like I mention about baking, it’s very opposite to the way I would feel about my work and everything.

-But I think it was, it was very cathartic to me when I started baking, uh, basically it was my undergrad, time when I started baking and I would really enjoying.
-For working around and to really take my time off.
+But I think it was, it was very cathartic to me when I started baking.
+Basically it was my undergrad time when I started baking and I would really enjoying for working around and to really take my time off.
 And also the end product was I’ll get to eat the cake.
-And it was really one of my favorite activities at that time that no matter how stressed I was, I would go home and like, At the end, I had a lot of baking instruments and utensils to work with.
+And it was really one of my favorite activities at that time that no matter how stressed I was, I would go home and like and then I had a lot of baking instruments and utensils to work with.

 Jordan: He’s definitely a magic moment when the cake finally comes out of the [00:35:00] oven.

 Maheera: Yes.
-I mean, like it does give you… but yeah, I mean, this is something I really enjoyed at one point.
+I mean, like it does give you cabrs… but yeah, I mean, this is something I really enjoyed at one point.